SyncfusionExamples/how-to-extract-text-from-a-PDF-document-in-net/README.md

 **Output Image**
 <img src="TextExtraction/TextExtractionSample/Output_images/Layout-based-text-extraction.png" alt="output_image" width="100%" Height="Auto"/>

-## Code snippet for Extract all text from the entire PDF document
+## Code snippet for Extract text from the entire PDF document
 We will create a new .NET console application, add the Syncfusion PDF library package, and write the code

 ```csharp